BBQ Gas Grill Maintenance

 Remove the grill and locate the igniter at the burner.
 Push the ignition button and look for the spark.
 If you don’t get a spark, the igniter is probably plugged.
 Clean the igniter and try again.
 If there is still no spark, the problem is likely with either the wiring or the ignition button and you will have to get new parts.

-Burner Flames Are Weak Or Not Very Hot / Not Enough Gas Is Getting To The Burners
+3. Burner Flames Are Weak / Not Enough Gas Is Getting To The Burners

 How do you reset the barbecue gas pressure?

 Turn the propane tank off.
 Disconnect the hose from the tank.
-Open all the BBQ dials to full and leave them open for a couple of minutes.
+Open all the gas grill dials to full and leave them open for a couple of minutes.
 Close all of the dials again.
 Reconnect the hose to the propane tank.
-Open the tank valve slowly until it is fully open.
-Open one of the dials and attempt to light the BBQ.
+Open the tank valve slowly until it is fully on.
+Then open one of the dials and attempt to light the gas grill.

 If the pressure is still too low, the regulator may need to be replaced.